yqx7150/MWDMSP/README.md

 # MWDMSP
 The Code is created based on the method described in the following paper:
-Yuan Yuan, Siyuan Wang, Shanshan Wang, Qiegen Liu.
+ Minghui Zhang; Yuan Yuan; Siyuan Wang; Shanshan Wang; Qiegen Liu.
 Multi-Wavelet guided Deep Mean-Shift Prior for Image Restoration

 ## Motivation